syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 You can clean and build the extension project, it will generate the run-time component assembly "Syncfusion.Extensions.BarcodeCRI.dll" in the bin folder of the project.

->Note: You can create a standalone report viewer application with the help of given [Getting Started Documentation.](/wpf/reportviewer/getting-started)
+N> You can create a standalone report viewer application with the help of given [Getting Started Documentation.](/wpf/reportviewer/getting-started)

+Sample barcode custom report item extension project for report viewer [Download sample](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Syncfusion.Extensions.BarcodeCRI1898349564).

 ## Deploy a custom report item